-For fiscal year 2010-2011, the District participated in the Protected Insurance Programs for Schools (PIPS) JPA, an insurance purchasing pool.
+For fiscal year 2011-2012, the District participated in the Protected Insurance Programs for Schools (PIPS) JPA, an insurance purchasing pool.
 The intent of the JPA is to achieve the benefit of a reduced premium for the District by virtue of its grouping and representation with other participants in the JPA.
 The workers' compensation experience of the participating districts is calculated as one experience, and a common premium rate is applied to all districts in the JPA.
 Each participant pays its workers' compensation premium based on its individual rate.
 Total savings are then calculated and each participant's individual performance is compared to the overall saving.
 A participant will then either receive money from or be required to contribute to the "equity-pooling fund."
 This "equity pooling" arrangement ensures that each participant shares equally in the overall performance of the JPA.
 Participation in the JPA is limited to K-12 and community college districts that can meet the JPA's selection criteria.

-Insurance Program / JPA Name Type of Coverage Limits Protected Insurance Program for Schools (PIPS) Workers' Compensation \$150,000,000 Schools Association For Excess Risk (SAFER) Excess Liability \$ 24,000,000 Statewide Association of Community Colleges (SWACC) Property and Liability \$244,750,000
+Insurance Program / JPA Name Type of Coverage Limits Protected Insurance Program for Schools (PIPS) Workers' Compensation \$155,000,000 Schools Association For Excess Risk (SAFER) Excess Liability 24,000,000 Statewide Association of Community Colleges (SWACC) Property (per occurance) 250,000,000 Statewide Association of Community Colleges (SWACC) Liability (per occurance) 25,000,000